discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Grid>
 <GridItem sm="6">
 ### Scepter / Shield
-- <Skill name="Ether Bolt"/> (Scepter 1):
-is the start of your Scepter auto attack chain.
+- <Skill name="Ether Bolt"/> (Scepter 1): Is the start of your Scepter auto attack chain.
 While this does not directly heal, the final attack in the chain, <Skill name="Ether Clone"/> will generate a Clone.
-- <Skill name="Illusionary Counter"/> (Scepter 2): use this to either block an attack or manually double cast it in order to let <Skill name="Counterspell"/> create a Clone regardless.
+- <Skill name="Illusionary Counter"/> (Scepter 2): A channeled skill that will block an attack and generate two clones (if a block is triggered).
+Alternatively the channel can be canceled by double tapping the skill to cast <Skill name="Counterspell"/> create one Clone regardless.
-- <Skill name="Confusing Images"/> (Scepter 3): only deals damage, which makes it negligible.
+- <Skill name="Confusing Images"/> (Scepter 3): Deals a small amount of damage.
-- <Skill name="Echo of Memory"/> (Shield 4): creates a Phantasm on block that applies <Condition name="Slow"/>.
+- <Skill name="Echo of Memory"/> (Shield 4): Creates a Phantasm on block that applies <Condition name="Slow"/> and grants <Boon name="Protection"/>.
-- <Skill name="Deja Vu"/> (Shield 4 flip skill): creates a Phantasm on block that applies <Condition name="Slow"/>.
+- <Skill name="Deja Vu"/> (Shield 4 flip skill): Creates a Phantasm on block that applies <Condition name="Slow"/>.
-- <Skill name="Tides of Time"/> (Shield 5): mainly provides <Boon name="Might"/> and <Boon name="Swiftness"/> and deals some defiance bar damage.
+- <Skill name="Tides of Time"/> (Shield 5): Provides <Boon name="Might"/> and <Boon name="Swiftness"/> while also dealing defiance bar damage.

 ### Staff
-- <Skill name="Winds of Chaos"/> (Staff 1)
+- <Skill name="Winds of Chaos"/> (Staff 1): Applies <Boon name="Fury"/> and <Boon name="Might"/> to any allies hit by the orb when it bounces.
-- <Skill name="Phase Retreat"/> (Staff 2): 360 range teleport backwards, that can create a Clone.
+- <Skill name="Phase Retreat"/> (Staff 2): A 360 range teleport backwards, that will also create a Clone.
-- <Skill name="Phantasmal Warlock"/> (Staff 3): your best Phantasm generating skill.
-Perfect to start a phase or split.
+- <Skill name="Phantasmal Warlock"/> (Staff 3): Summons two Phantasms, that when their attack is finished become Clones.
+Ideal to be casted at the start of a phase.
-- <Skill name="Chaos Armor"/> (Staff 4): shares Chaos Aura and <Boon name="Regeneration"/>.
+- <Skill name="Chaos Armor"/> (Staff 4): Applies <Effect name="Chaos Aura"/> which randomly applies <Boon name="Regeneration"/>, <Boon name="Protection"/>, or <Boon name="Swiftness"/> when struck.
-- <Skill name="Chaos Storm"/> (Staff 5): mainly provides <Boon name="Aegis"/>, <Boon name="Swiftness"/>, or <Boon name="Resolution"/> randomly on each pulse and deals minor defiance bar damage.
+- <Skill name="Chaos Storm"/> (Staff 5): Shares either <Boon name="Aegis"/>, <Boon name="Swiftness"/>, or <Boon name="Resolution"/> randomly on each pulse and deals some defiance bar damage.
 If you want to make use out of the <Boon name="Aegis"/>, make sure to cast it early enough to deal with the random nature of this skill.

 ### Pistol
-- <Skill name="Phantasmal Duelist"/> (Pistol 4): creates a Phantasm.
+- <Skill name="Phantasmal Duelist"/> (Pistol 4): Creates a Phantasm.
-- <Skill name="Magic Bullet"/> (Pistol 5): your highest defiance bar weapon skill option.
+- <Skill name="Magic Bullet"/> (Pistol 5): Deals a large amount of defiance bar damage that can be taken as an alternative to Staff on some CC heavy fights such as MAMA or Artsariiv if your party refuses to help.

 ### Focus
-- <Skill name="Temporal Curtain"/> (Focus 4): mainly used for <Boon name="Swiftness"/> or projectile reflect if <Trait name="Warden's Feedback"/> is traited.
+- <Skill name="Temporal Curtain"/> (Focus 4): Used for <Boon name="Swiftness"/> or projectile reflect if <Trait name="Warden's Feedback"/> is traited.
-- <Skill name="Into the Void"/> (Focus 4 flips skill): 5 target add pulls.
+- <Skill name="Into the Void"/> (Focus 4 flips skill): 5 target add pull, oarticularly useful in T4s.
-- <Skill name="Phantasmal Warden"/> (Focus 5): a Phantasms that mitigates projectiles and applies <Condition name="Vulnerability"/>.
+- <Skill name="Phantasmal Warden"/> (Focus 5): Creates a phantasms that reflects projectiles and applies <Condition name="Vulnerability"/>.

 </GridItem>
 <GridItem sm="6">